workflowhub/workflowhub.github.io/simulator.md

 ## List of Workflow Simulators

+Below, you find a list of workflow management systems simulators that support the traces and generator formats (JSON), and tools defined by this project.

 | Simulator | Description | Website |
 | --- | --- | --- |
 | WRENCH | A simulation framework distributed as a C++ library | [https://wrench-project.org](https://wrench-project.org)